WinVector/Examples/pkg_risk/pkg_risk_E.md

 | ABC.RAP     |   11|     0|     1|      0|     0| FALSE        |
 | ABCanalysis |   12|     0|     0|      0|     0| FALSE        |

-For this study we consider a package to have problems if it has at least one `ERROR` record.
+For this study we consider a package to have problems if it has at least one `ERROR` or `FAIL` record.

 We also unpack the Depends and Imports fields from comma separated strings into character vectors and then collect or statistics.